 I’ll be honest.
-I just had a ROUGH time doing stickers on my new Cricut Maker.
-Today, I want to share five tips for YOU to make stickers with your Cricut Maker — and hopefully not have a rough time like yours truly. 🙂
+I just had a ROUGH time doing Cricut’s print then cut stickers on my new Cricut Maker.
+Today, I want to share five tips for YOU to make Cricut stickers with your Cricut Maker — and hopefully not have a rough time like yours truly. 🙂 As a sticker lover, it’s one of my favorite things to use stickers on my planner and an easy way to personalize water bottles, journals, notebooks, and more!

 Full Disclosure: This is a sponsored conversation written by me on behalf of Cricut.
 They sent me the machine and some of their products, with no requirement the post be postiive.
 The opinions and text are all mine.

-Can import images in from other programs to make Stickers with your Cricut Maker
+Can import your own images in from other programs to make Homemade Stickers with your Cricut Maker machine

-I imported stickers from my silhouette software (the business edition) as a png and it worked really well.
+I imported my own image from my silhouette software (the business edition) as a png file and it worked really well.

-- Make sure that you have a white outline beyond your sticker so that the program knows where to cut.
+- For best results make sure that you have a white outline beyond your sticker so that the program knows where to cut.
 Make it at least one pixel.

 - Once your stickers are done hit “attach” so that it doesn’t move them all around.

-- PNG is probably the easiest file to convert from if it has a transparent background.
+- PNG is probably the best way to convert from if it has a transparent background, but you can use svg files also.

 Looking to learn more about adding a white border — check out this video.